muditha-mba/shopify.lk/client/README.md

 After the server is running successfuly without stopping the server, Use another Terminal and Navigate to the client folder then type the following command to install all the npm packages in the client folder for the react App => npm install

 After all the packages are installed successfuly in the client folder, type the following command to start the react app => npm start

+# Login data

+use this login data if interested.
+email: praveen@gmail.com
+password: pass1234

+# Search keys

+use one of these keys to search products => mens, womens, sports, partyware, short, frock, beach, casual, shirt, jean